Foreign documents

 - Embassy of an EU country

-- You sign the document with your original signature (not digitally).
-This is the same signature which appears on your national identity card or passport.
+- Then you sign with the same signature which appears on your national identity card or passport.

 - So as to verify that you have signed this document yourself, you must add a colour copy of your national identity card or passport.
 The copy contains your personal details and your signature, so that we can identify you and compare your signature.